MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 ## Consuming Dependencies view

-The **Consuming Dependencies** view shows work that a team is dependent upon other teams/area paths.
-It's useful for answering the following questions:
+The **Consuming Dependencies** view shows work that a team is dependent upon by other teams or area paths.

-- *Which dependencies am I consuming as the owner of the selected areas and sub areas?*
-- *How many dependencies per producer team (by area level 3)?*
-- *What are the workflow states of my consumer dependencies?*

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Dependency Tracker, Consuming dependencies view.](media/tracker/consuming-dependencies-view.png)